Schools & Divisions

 Minor in Race-Ethnic Studies

-Race-Ethnic Studies allows students interested in Afro-American and Latino Studies to develop a focus of study in both programs.
+Race-Ethnic Studies allows students interested in African American and African Diaspora and Latino Studies to develop a focus of study in both programs.
 This field leads to a broad understanding of the minority experience in the United States and those of diaspora peoples; how the phenomena of race, gender, and class have influenced communities and individuals; how minority groups define themselves and what strategies they have utilized for survival; who the people called African Americans, Latinos, Native Americans, and Asian Americans are.

 Credit Hours Required—A minimum of 15 credit hours required.